-How to Finance a Mobile or Manufactured Home
+How to Buy a Mobile Home or Manufactured Home

-Manufactured homes are a wise option for homeowners looking for a newly built modern home that comes with an affordable price and monthly mortgage payment.
+Manufactured homes are a good option for homeowners looking for a newly built modern home that comes with an affordable price and affordable mortgage payment.

 There are many responsibilities owning a home that new buyers should be familiar with, and they apply to manufactured homes too.
-Maintenance costs should be part of a monthly budget, along with “rent” for the land the house sits on, property taxes and insurance.
+Maintenance costs should be part of a monthly budget, along with “rent” for the land the manufactured home sits on, property taxes and insurance.

 The biggest cost, of course, will be buying and financing a mobile or manufactured home.
-Mobile home financing is different than for a standard home loan, but various programs can make it easier to qualify.
+Financing for these homes is different than for a standard home loan, but various programs can make it easier to qualify.

 The biggest difference is that loans for mobile and manufactured homes are only for the home itself, not the land it sits upon.
 The park or community usually owns the land and leases it to homeowners.
-That’s the “rent’ we referred to above.
+That’s the "rent" referred to above.

-If you’re considering buying a manufactured, mobile or modular home, it’s important to understand the differences between them.
+If you’re considering buying a manufactured, mobile, or modular home, it’s important to understand the differences between them.
+The catch-all “mobile home” is typically used for all three categories, but when it comes to loans and financing, they are not the same.

-Pricing options vary, as do how they’re built and installed.
+Pricing options vary among the three categories, as do how they’re built and installed.
 Safety standards required in their construction also vary.
 That makes it easier to get financing for some types of these homes.

 Mobile Homes